-This report is then sent to senior lawyers called Crown Counsel.
-Crown Counsel then decide if there should be an FAI or not.
-The final decision lies with the Lord Advocate.
-The Lord Advocate is responsible for the investigation of deaths and prosecution of crimes in Scotland.
+The Procurator Fiscal’s report is sent to senior lawyers called Crown Counsel who decide if an FAI should be held.
+The final decision is made by the Lord Advocate, the senior Scottish Law Officer who is responsible for criminal prosecution and the investigation of deaths in Scotland.

-If you are unhappy about the decision to hold, or not hold, an FAI, you can ask for the decision to be reviewed by a senior Crown Counsel not involved in the original decision.
+If you are unhappy with a decision about an FAI, you can ask for the decision to be reviewed by a senior Crown Counsel who was not involved in the original decision.

 What happens at an FAI?